-Therefore, it is hereby ordered that the revisions to the 2008 Flood Damage Prevention Order, being necessary for the immediate preservation of the public health, safety, and welfare, shall be in full force and effect after its passage and approval on this day of, 2019.
+Therefore, it is hereby ordered that the revisions to the 2008 Flood Damage Prevention Order, being necessary for the immediate preservation of the public health, safety, and welfare, shall be in full force and effect after its passage and approval on this 12th day of August, 2019.

 All permitted structures or construction that occurred prior to the effective date of these revisions shall be subject to regulation under the previous Order unless the structure or property is substantially improved or other development occurs.

-APPROVED: Honorable Tano E. Tijerina Webb County Judge PASSED: (Date) I, the undersigned, Margie R. Ibarra, do hereby certify that the above is a true and correct copy of an Order duly adopted by the Webb County Commissioners Court at a regular meeting duly convened on, 2019.
+APPROVED: Honorable Tano E. Tijerina Webb County Judge PASSED: August 12, 2019 (Date) correct copy - nereby certify that the above is a true and the Webb County Commissioners Court at a 12, 2019.
+Honorable i Webb Coun Margie R. Ibarra ty Clerk $\{\mathtt{SEAL}\}$